 Oh, and that piece of quartz I had jeopardized my childhood social life for?
 Turned out to be a condom wrapper.

-Though what goes around comes around, I suppose, since last year, it was rumoured that Chrissy Madison had to drop out of school because she got knocked up by some dude on her school rugby team named Brock.
-So haha, Chrissy Madison, haha!
-Who’s the winner now?
+Though what goes around comes around, I suppose, since last year, it was rumored that Chrissy Madison had to drop out of school because she got knocked up by some dude on her school rugby team.
+So ha ha, Chrissy Madison!
+Who was the winner now?
 That’s right!
 For the first time in the history of forever, the kid with the rock collection comes out on top.

 Anyway, what was I saying?